A tribute to John Obi Mikel, Nigeria creator turned Chelsea water carrier

 John Obi Mikel, who has announced his retirement from football aged 35, spent a decade of his career at Chelsea.
 He scored six goals in 374 games.
 Reliable but rarely a regular, his highlights reel from his time at Stamford Bridge is hardly a showstopper.
 But it could have been so different.

 It was 2005 at the FIFA World Youth Championships in the Netherlands when Mikel first truly announced himself on the European stage, arriving at his coming-of-age party already almost fully developed.

 Samson Siasia’s Nigeria Under-20 side finished second at that tournament, losing to an Argentina team led by a certain Lionel Messi in the final, and Mikel was so impressive that he was awarded the Silver Ball as the tournament’s second-best player.
 Behind Messi, of course.

 He might have even pipped Messi to the Golden Ball had things gone Nigeria’s way in the final, a remarkable thing to say about a solid if unspectacular defensive midfielder.

 Except, back then, Mikel was anything but.
-Born Michael but known as Mikel after a clerical error by the Nigerian FA in the build-up to the U17 World Cup in 2003, he was the Flying Eagles’ creative leader.
+Born Michael but known as Mikel after a clerical error by the Nigerian FA in the build-up to the Under-17 World Cup in 2003, he was the Flying Eagles’ creative leader.

 All long limbs and sprightly invention, Mikel was an attacking midfielder that led his team by example as they put opponents to the sword.